Carolina Hurricanes: Post-championship slump (2006–2013)

 The Hurricanes' 2009 playoff run featured two tight series with dramatic finishes.
-Game 4 of the first-round matchup with the New Jersey Devils saw Stanley Cup playoff history when Jussi Jokinen scored with .2 seconds left in regulation to win the game, the latest regulation game-winning goal in NHL history.
-Then, in Game 7, the Devils took a 3–2 lead into the final two minutes of the game at the Prudential Center in Newark before the Hurricanes struck.
-With 1:20 to play, Tim Gleason saved a puck on his knees at the right point, passed it to Joni Pitkanen on the left boards, who then hit Game 4 hero Jussi Jokinen at the far post for the tying goal.
-Just 48 seconds later, Chad LaRose sprang Eric Staal for a solo down-ice rush to give the Hurricanes 4–3 game and series win; Staal's goal was the latest regulation Game 7 winning goal in playoff history.
-The Game 7 comeback would become known as the "Shock at the Rock".
+Game 4 of the first-round matchup with the New Jersey Devils saw Stanley Cup playoff history when Jussi Jokinen scored with 0.2 seconds left in regulation to win the game, the latest regulation game-winning goal in NHL history.
+Then, in game 7, the Devils took a 3–2 lead into the final two minutes of the game at the Prudential Center in Newark before the Hurricanes struck.
+With 1:20 to play, Tim Gleason saved a puck on his knees at the right point, passed it to Joni Pitkanen on the left boards, who then hit game 4 hero Jussi Jokinen at the far post for the tying goal.
+Just 48 seconds later, Chad LaRose sprang Eric Staal for a solo down-ice rush to give the Hurricanes 4–3 game and series win; Staal's goal was the latest regulation game 7-winning goal in playoff history.
+The game 7 comeback would become known as the "Shock at the Rock".
 In the second-round matchup with the top-seeded Boston Bruins, the Hurricanes ran out to a 3–1 lead before the Bruins battled back for two wins.
-In Game 7 in Boston, Scott Walker scored the game and series winner 18:46 into overtime to send Carolina to the Eastern Conference finals against the Pittsburgh Penguins.
+In game 7 in Boston, Scott Walker scored the game and series winner 18:46 into overtime to send Carolina to the conference finals against the Pittsburgh Penguins.
 The Penguins, though, put a decisive end to the Hurricanes' string, sweeping the series 4–0 on the way to their own Stanley Cup championship.

 As a result of their surprise run, very few changes were made in the off-season.
 Veterans such as Aaron Ward, Andrew Alberts, and Stephane Yelle were brought in to help drive the team further, but things did not go according to plan.
 The Hurricanes experienced a 14-game losing streak spanning October and November, and midway through the year, the Hurricanes replaced their only post-lockout captain Rod Brind'Amour with Eric Staal.
 Despite improved play during the second half of the season, they could not overcome the deficit from early on in the season.
-The Hurricanes would end up with the seventh overall pick in the 2010 NHL Entry Draft, eventually selecting Jeff Skinner from the Kitchener Rangers of the Ontario Hockey League (OHL).
+The Hurricanes would end up with the seventh overall pick in the 2010 NHL entry draft, eventually selecting Jeff Skinner from the Kitchener Rangers of the Ontario Hockey League (OHL).
 Brind'Amour retired over the 2010 off-season to take a coaching job with the club.